BrunoZell/DeSciNet/Framework.md

 Each \(t_i\) is a Global Snapshot Ordinal, with \(i\) increasing monotonically.
 To relate this virtual timestamp back to a physical timestamp, we define \( d_i = t_i - t_{i-1} \) as the time interval between consecutive measurements.

-## Time-Based Dynamic Causal Model Structure for Metagraphs
+## Time-Based Dynamic Causal Model Structure for Metagraph Data

 As we adapt the SCM framework to Metagraphs, we introduce the following notation.
 This deviates slightly from the standard SCM framework, but aligns well with the common notation of [cyclic causal models](https://arxiv.org/pdf/1611.06221).